Kalmantic/peakinfer/design/PeakInfer (prev TokenOp) Product Requirements Document (PRD) v0.96.md

 ## **2.1 Canonical Functional Job**

-**“When I’m working with a codebase that uses LLMs, I need to understand exactly how inference happens (where, how often, through what vendor, and at what cost/performance) so I can make correct engineering and architectural decisions.”**
+**“When I'm working with a codebase that uses LLMs, I need to understand exactly how inference happens (where, how often, through what vendor, and at what performance level) so I can make correct engineering and architectural decisions.”**

 This is the job no one solves.